© Sabine Hauswirth

 Stage Plays directed:

 the German theatrical premiere of „An Immaculate Misconception“ by Carl Djerassi at the Jugendstil Theatre in Vienna and for the SRT Singapore (in English), the first German theatrical premiere of „Oxygen“ by R. Hoffmann and C. Djerassi at the Mainfranken Theatre Würzburg, which was nominated for the theatre award of South Germany.
-She also directed „IT“ by Karl Schönherr at the Landestheatre Innsbruck, „Kopenhagen“ by Michael Frayn in Munich, the world premiere of „Kanari“ by Klaus Pohl in Vienna, which was broadcast on TV Austria, Germany and Switzerland. „Lulu“ by Frank Wedekind, „Torquato Tasso“ by J.W. von Goethe in St. Gallen, Switzerland; „Monsieur Chasse“ by George Feydeau in Vienna, „Junk Space“ by the Austrian writer Kathrin Röggla, the German theatrical premiere of „Ego“ by Carl Djerassi in the adapted version by Susanna Goldberg and herself; „The Squanderer“ by Ferdinand Raimund at the Raimund Festival, the world premiere of „miscalculated!“ by Carl Djerassi and herself and „Betrayal“ by Harold Pinter in Vienna.
+She also directed “Betrayal” by Harold Pinter in Vienna, „IT“ by Karl Schönherr at the Landestheatre Innsbruck, „Kopenhagen“ by Michael Frayn in Munich, the world premiere of „Kanari“ by Klaus Pohl in Vienna, which was broadcast on TV Austria, Germany and Switzerland. „Lulu“ by Frank Wedekind, „Torquato Tasso“ by J.W. von Goethe in St. Gallen, Switzerland; „Monsieur Chasse“ by George Feydeau in Vienna, „Junk Space“ by the Austrian writer Kathrin Röggla, the German theatrical premiere of „Ego“ by Carl Djerassi in the adapted version by Susanna Goldberg and herself; „The Squanderer“ by Ferdinand Raimund at the Raimund Festival, the world premiere of „miscalculated!“ by Carl Djerassi and herself.

 Her first engagements as an actress were in various theatres in Austria, Germany and Switzerland including: Burgtheatre Vienna, Salzburg Festival, Theatre Graz, Klagenfurt, Volksbuehne Berlin, Schauspiel Frankfurt, Residenztheatre Munich, Staatsschauspiel Stuttgart, Nationaltheatre Weimar, Neumarkt Theatre Zurich.
 She also has worked in tv films and soaps.